ocaml/platform-blog/opam-extended-dependencies.md

 This is documented in more detail
 [in the opam 2.0 manual](https://opam.ocaml.org/doc/2.0/Manual.html#Filteredpackageformulas).

+Note also that, since the compilers are now packages, the required OCaml version is now expressed using this mechanism as well, through a dependency to the (virtual) package `ocaml`, _e.g._ `depends: [ "ocaml" {>= "4.03.0"} ]`.
+This replaces uses of the `available:` field and `ocaml-version` switch variable.

 #### Conditional dependencies

 This makes it trivial to add, for example, a condition on the OS to a given